stutibimali/MovieHive/README.md

 # silverscreen
+# Secure your spot on the big screen
+# The easiest way to ticket your flicks
+# Making movie reservations easy and breezy
-movie reservation
+# movie reservation
-Java project 2019
+# Java project 2019